Capitains/HookTest/README.rst

     cd HookTest
     python3 setup.py install

-From there, you will be able to call it in your python scripts with `ìmport HookTest` or you can use it in your terminal session
+From there, you will be able to call it in your python scripts with `import HookTest` or you can use it in your terminal session

 **Be careful, as Capitains requires java for Schematron and RelaxNG tests**